- Product

 Finally, with the cost of living rising in the UK, the lure of a new job with higher pay, better benefits and greater flexibility will no doubt tempt employees.

-Who and what industries are most affected by The Great Resignation?
+Who and what industries are most affected?

 It’s no secret that childcare and domestic responsibilities disproportionately fall on women.
 Numerous reports suggest that the pandemic only exacerbated that.